There has been a request for a beginners guide to equity so that’s going to be the article for this week.

 Hopefully, now that you understand Equity and Fold Equity better, you can understand the rest of my articles better!

 I regret to inform you all that this is my last article for FTR.
 I just hit $100,000 in career poker earnings, I’m starting my own business, and traveling a lot so I no longer have the time.
-I feel like the articles I wrote are some of the more quality on the net.
+I feel like the articles I wrote are some of the best on the net.
 And you get them for free, so try not to take them for granted!

 Hope you enjoyed my writing!